puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ----

 ## Bonus Level: Ansible on Windows
-- No Windows as ansible control host! cygwin etc not supported...
+- No Windows as ansible control host! cygwin etc. not supported...
 - But: Works on WSL...
 - Maaaaaany modules for win
   - win_service